ricketytoc/tp/docs/UserGuide.md

 ## FAQ

 **Q1**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the default data file it creates with the file that contains the data of your previous EmployeeManager home folder.
+**A**: Install the app in the other computer and replace the default data file it creates with the data file of your previous EmployeeManager.

 **Q2**: Are the employees listed in the order of id or name?<br>
 **A**: No, the employees are not listed in any explicit order.
 Newly added employees will be placed at the end of the list.